26 February 2021

 Retrospective analysis, where for in-depth RCA, think thoroughly, and turn shortterm mitigation into longterm fix/improvements

 • Perform “5 Whys”.
 E.g. why is the issue only discovered now, rather than captured by earlier monitoring, more upstream systems.
 E.g. why it passed test and canary clusters baking, why it is not captured by test cases.
-E.g. why it needs manual investigation and mitigation, rather than self-heal by the system itselves.
+E.g. why it needs manual investigation and mitigation, rather than self-heal by the system itself.

 • This is the first layer.
 After got answers, continue ask whys several more times to drill even deeper.
 They usually reveal core system gaps and future improvements, and key knowledge missing.
 Understand what is system bottleneck, prioritize and evolve.
 Be proactive.